microsoft/font-tools/EgyptianOpenType/eot.md

 <figure>
     <img src="png/eot_g1.png" width=360 alt="Sample showing G1 glyph on grid">
-    <figcaption><i>Sample showing G1 glyph on grid.</i></figcaption>
+    <figcaption><i>Sample showing G1 glyph on the centered grid.</i></figcaption>
 </figure>

 ### Core Egyptian Unicode Characters
 #### Egyptian Hieroglyphs
-The basic hierglyph signs with the exception of the signs which participate in enclosures (i.e., U+13000–13257, U+1325E–13285, U+1328A–13378, U+1337C–1342E).
+The basic hieroglyph signs with the exception of the signs which participate in enclosures (i.e., U+13000–13257, U+1325E–13285, U+1328A–13378, U+1337C–1342E).
 The font should include one or more Egyptian Hieroglyph characters.
 Some fonts will choose to include a subset of characters for stylistic, corpus, or other purposes.
 Characters should be named after their Gardiner names without padding zeros (e.g., G1).
 Character variants may be suffixed with a lowercase letter (e.g., G7a).
 As such, Hieroglyph character names conform to the regular expression:
 > ^[A-Z]+[0-9]+[a-m]?

 Note, at this time, there are no character variants requiring lower case extensions beyond l, i.e., 12 variants.